 However, there’s a subgroup of individuals where the curve continues to progress in adulthood, When I was in training we were taught that a 50-degree thoracic curve probably didn’t get bigger in adulthood.
 Well, now we know that it can.
 Also, we were taught that 40-degree lumbar curves might not get bigger in adulthood, but I see in my office that they commonly do.

 So there’s been an evolution in what is known about scoliosis.
 And one of the problems is that many general practitioners, internists, and pediatricians, don’t have access to the latest information making care much more difficult and challenging.

 The prognosis for a child with scoliosis?

 The prognosis for most children who come to my office appears generally very good.
-The majority of children who are identified as having scoliosis may not need complex treatments, but they do need to be evaluated.
-Most often, we can assure parents that either we need to observe their child in four to six months or, in fact, that their risk appears so low that they really don’t need to come back.
+The majority of children who have scoliosis may not need complex treatments, but they do need an evaluation.
+Most often, we can assure parents that either we need to see their child again in four to six months or, in fact, that their risk appears so low that they really don’t need to come back.

 The prognosis for an adult with scoliosis?